Be-Secure/BLIman/genesis/contributing.md

 2. It should meet following all conditions to qualify.
     - It should be able to install centralised.
+    - It should have dedicated module to install, uninstall and update the tool in [BeSLab] (https://github.com/Be-Secure/BeSLab.git).

+    How to add a module in BeSLab is defined [here] (https://github.com/Be-Secure/BeSLab/blob/master/CONTRIBUTING.md)

+    module in BeSLab is required for installing the tool required with BeSLab itself and must be able to access online.

     - It must contain a environment created and published at [Be-Secure/besecure-ce-env-repo](https://github.com/Be-Secure/besecure-ce-env-repo)

+    Be-Secure env scripts are by security anaysts to install the tool in its workstation itself.
+Since this is an indiviual environment by a security analyst, so it is NOT must to be available online.

     For understanding the environment refer to [besecure-env-readme](https://github.com/Be-Secure/besecure-ce-env-repo/blob/main/README.md)